devitocodes/devito/examples/seismic/abc_methods/README.md

 - Perfectly Matched Layer (PML);
 - Hybrid Absorbing Boundary Conditions (HABC);

 The computational implementation of the methods above is done within the framework of <a href="https://www.devitoproject.org/">Devito</a>, which is aimed to produce highly optimized code for finite differences discretizations, generated from high level symbolic problem definitions.
-Devito presents a work structure in Python and generates code in C ++, which can be taylored for high performance on different computational platforms.
+Devito presents a work structure in Python and generates code in C ++, which can be tailored for high performance on different computational platforms.
 The notebooks are organized as follows:

 - <a href="01_introduction.ipynb">1.
 Introduction and description of the acoustic problem;</a>
 - <a href="02_damping.ipynb">2.
 Implementation of Sochaki's damping;</a>